 SB6183 Approved Cable Modem + Airport Extreme

 As a computer support person, I couldn’t tell you anything about this here iThing other than Apple people like it.
 If you’re an Apple person, this is the one your homies are currently buying.
 Don’t ask me anything about it.
 I assume it has one button and no options.
-Kidding, it’s Wireless AC, 2TB Time Capsule with Base Station Airport Extreme built in.
+Kidding, it’s Wireless AC Base Station Airport Extreme.
 Fast as heck and the top choice for Apple users.
+With Apple, you only have one and this is it.

 Comcast Voice Modem EMTA Telephony Options